-If you've got plenty of time on your hands, the Wire Fox Terrier is a wonderful companion.
-If you are busy, this isn't the breed for you because, though utterly charming, Wire Fox Terriers are needy and require constant attention.
-This energetic dog originated in England in the mid-1800s where they were hunting dogs skilled at 'bolting' (driving) foxes and other game out of hiding.
+If you’ve got plenty of time on your hands, the Wire Fox Terrier is a wonderful companion.
+If you are busy, this isn’t the breed for you because, though utterly charming, Wire Fox Terriers require constant attention.
+This energetic dog originated in England in the mid-1800s where they were hunting dogs skilled at ‘bolting’ foxes and other game out of hiding.
 Their athleticism allowed them to keep up with horses and the larger hounds with ease.
-Because their prey drive remains strong, they aren't good housemates for other pets and must be kept on a leash outside.
+Because their prey drive remains strong, they aren’t good housemates for other pets and must be kept on a leash outside.

 The dapper breed's wire coat is tough and said to resemble coconut matting made from the fiber of coconut husks.
 Wire Fox Terriers are beloved for their intelligence and friendly, enthusiastic personalities.
 They are self-assured, brave, and inquisitive; this is a breed that embodies the maxim carpe diem.
 Wire Fox Terriers are thought to be a touch livelier than their close relative, the Smooth Fox Terrier.

 Wire Fox Terriers are also called the Wire Hair Fox Terrier, Wirehaired Terrier, Fox Terrier, and Foxy for short.

 Coat - Wire Fox Terriers have a dense, wiry double coat that resembles coconut matting.
 The stiff, short hair grows densely and twists around itself so it’s difficult to part the coat to see the skin.
 The undercoat is fine and soft.
 The coat may be crinkly, but is never curly.
 The hair on the face creates a bold outline, without a significant beard.
 The coat color is predominantly white mixed with any other color, except brindle, red, liver, or slate blue.

 Male: 18 pounds